Should I Work Out When I'm Sick?

 - Working out while you’re feverish increases the risk of dehydration and can make a fever worse.
 Also, having a fever decreases muscle strength and endurance and impairs precision and coordination, increasing risk of injury.

-- A persistent cough can make it difficult to take a deep breath, particularly when your heart rate rises during exercise.
+- A persistent cough can make it difficult to breathe, particularly when your heart rate rises during exercise.
 This makes you more likely to become short of breath and fatigued.

 When is it OK to return to your routine?